-12.1 Assay Performance
+12.1 Assav Performance

-- 1. It is important that the time of reaction in each well is held constant to achieve reproducible results. - Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - If more than one (1) plate is used, it is recommended to repeat the dose response curve. - The addition of substrate solution initiates a kinetic reaction, which is terminated by the addition of the stop solution.
-Therefore, the substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction - Plate readers measure vertically.
-Do not touch the bottom of - 7.
+- 1. It is important that the time of reaction in each well is held constant to achieve reproducible results. - 2.
+Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - 3.
+Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used.

+- 4. If more than one (1) plate is used, it is recommended to repeat the dose response curve. - 5.
+The addition of substrate solution initiates a kinetic reaction, which is terminated by the addition of the stop solution.
+The substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction. - 6.
+Plate readers measure vertically.
+Do not touch the bottom of the wells. - 7.
 Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 8.
 Use components from the same lot.
-No intermixing of reagents from different batches. - Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed are essential.
-Any deviation from Monobind IFU may yield inaccurate results. - 10.
-All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must

-- be strictly followed to ensure compliance and proper device - 11.
-It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative - 12.
-Risk Analysis- as required by CE Mark IVD Directive 98/79/EC - for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.
+No intermixing of reagents from different batches. - 9.
+Patient samples with Insulin concentrations above 300uIU/ml (Insulin) or 10ng/ml (C-Peptide) may be diluted with the zero calibrator and re-assayed.
+Multiply the value obtained by the dilution factor to obtain the corrected value. - 10.
+Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed, is essential, Any deviation from IFU may yield inaccurate results. - 11.All applicable national standards, regulations and laws including, but not limited to, good laboratory procedures must be strictly followed to ensure compliance and proper usage. - 12.
+It is important to calibrate all the equipment e.g. Pipettes.
+Readers.
+Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance. - 13.
+Risk Analysis- as required by CE Mark IVD Directive 98/79/EC for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.

-12.2 Interpretation
+12.2 INTERPRETATION

 - 1. Measurements and interpretation of results must be performed by a skilled individual or trained professional. - 2.
 Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - 3.
-The reagents for the test system have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
-Heterophilic antibodies often cause these interactions and have been known to be problems for all kinds of immunoassays (Boscato LM, Stuart MC.
-'Heterophilic antibodies: a problem for all immunoassays' Clin.
-Chem.
-1988:3427-33).
-For diagnostic purposes, the results from this assay should be in combination with clinical examination, patient history and all other clinical findings. - For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - 5.
+The reagents for the test system procedure have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
+Heterophilic antibodies often cause these interactions and have been problems for all kinds of immunoassays (Boscato LM Stuart MC.
+'Heterophilic antibodies: a problem for all immunoassays' Clin Chem 1988: 3427-33).
+For diagnostic purposes, the results from this assay should be used in combination with clinical examination, patient history and all other clinical findings. - 4.
+For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - 5.
 If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - 6.
 If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations.

-13.0 EXPECTED VALUES
+13.0 EXPECTED RANGES OF VALUES

-C-Peptide values are consistently higher in plasma than in serum; Monobind advises that a serum sample be used for accurate determination.
+C-Peptide values are consistently higher in plasma than in serum: Monobind advises that a serum sample be used for accurate determination.
 Compared with fasting values in non-obese nondiabetic individuals, C-Peptide levels are higher in obese nondiabetic subjects and lower in trained athletes.
+Based on the clinical data gathered by Monobind in concordance with the published literature the following ranges have been assigned.
+These ranges should be used as guidelines only: